Martinborough Branch: Greytown – Martinborough route

 Terminus of the Greytown Branch.
 Had the Woodside – Martinborough route been selected, the Greytown Branch would have been extended through the reserve behind the trees and across State Highway 2 beyond.

 This option would have extended the Greytown Branch across State Highway 2 and then on to Martinborough, a distance of 9 mi.
 It had several advantages over the rival proposal, including a shorter route, lower construction costs, and lower operational costs due to being able to utilise the existing rolling stock and crews from the Greytown Branch.
-The shorter route was estimated to save between £15,000 to £18,000 in capital costs, but it would have still required the relatively expensive crossing of the Ruamahanga River.
+The shorter route was estimated to save between £15,000 to £18,000 in capital costs, but it would have still required the relatively expensive crossing of the Ruamāhanga River.
 The total cost was estimated to be £79,000.

 The chief opposition to the Greytown route focussed on the fact that it would mean the railway route to Wellington would be up to 6 mi longer than via Featherston.
 However, when investigating options for the Rimutaka Deviation, a route via the Tauherenikau River Valley and directly to Woodside, bypassing Featherston, was considered.
 Had this deviation been adopted, the rail distance between Martinborough and Wellington would have been 4.5 mi shorter via Greytown compared with a route via Featherston.